 Right hand for R.H.O.L.
 Left hand for L.H.O.L.

-Shows the Left and Right hand Rule of thumb.
+Above shows the Rule of Thumb.
 This rule is used to determine how to start winding the wire or rope onto a winch drum.
 With the pad of the index finger touching the over wound or underwound wire, the thumb will point to the correct side of the drum.

 Where the winches run on electrically-operated hydraulic pumps, they can be run out under power.
 This gives the operator much greater control and eliminates the ever-present risk of brake failure which can result in lost or damaged gear.

 In most cases careful manipulation of the hydraulic control allows them to be slowed right down to a bare 'crawl' and, in the neutral position, acts as a brake when the hydraulic motor is running.
 All such winches have a manual brake as standard.

 The operator is directly responsible for the safety of gear handling operations.
 If there is any doubt about safety, stop the machinery immediately and rectify the problem or isolate the system The operator be competent in all phases of machinery operation and know the Safe Working Loads of the equipment.

 Operators should never leave machinery unattended with gear running, or with a load suspended.
 Always be sure everyone is clear of the danger zone before applying a load, and never pass a suspended load over another crewman.

 Machinery should be provided with a means to prevent over-hoisting and to prevent the accidental release of a load if the power supply fails.
 Check you know where the Emergency Stop button is for all machinery.

 Machinery guards should always be in place, except when carrying out repairs.
 Never work on running equipment, it must be stopped and rendered incapable of accidental restarting.